yursha/vanilla-linux/chroot.md

 You need some shell in the new root environment to be able to execute interactive commands.
 It can be any shell that you specify on the command line to `chroot (8)` or `$SHELL` if nothing is specified.
 In my case it is `/bin/bash`, so further conversation will use `bash` as an example, but all applies to other shells as well.

-Unfortunately, simply copying `bash` from host to target doesn't work.
+Unfortunately, simply copying `bash` from host to a chroot jail doesn't work.
 `bash` depends on several dynamic libraries, which needs to be present in the new root environment.
 Dependencies can be figured out by running `ldd /bin/bash` command.
 Below is how the dependency tree looks like on Debian 9 "sid".